zowe/docs-site/docs/user-guide/cli-usingcli.md

     password in the secure credential store so that it is not available in plain text.

+### Defining environment variables

+You define, or set, environment variables in your environment.
+The term *environment* refers to your operating system, but it can also refer to an automation server, such as Jenkins or a Docker container.

+In this section we explain how to transform arguments and options from Zowe CLI commands into environment variables and define them with a value.

 #### Transforming arguments/options to environment variable format